trevorcrupi/sq-localization/README.md

 }
 ```

 Then use your component as originally designed and your things will now be markdowned!
-Go nuts!
+Go nut

 ### Redux